Mittu7techies/payam-calculator/README.md

 to calculate amount of payam for puttu

 ### The Solution (that nobody asked for)
-we will tell you how much you want in no. of molecules
+we will tell you how much you want in no. of atoms

 ## Technical Details
 ### Technologies/Components Used